Bro Myrddin Welsh Comprehensive School: Ethos

 The school's motto is 'Heb Ddysg Heb Ddeall', which translates as 'Without learning there is no understanding'.
 The school colours are lilac and black.

 Houses

 The school has four houses (which are referred to using the Welsh 'Llys'): Hengwrt (house colour: green), Hergest (red), Llwydiarth (black) and Peniarth (blue).
-The four houses annually compete in the school's own version of the Eisteddfod, in which there is a day of singing, playing instruments, reciting and numerous other events – held on the nearest Friday to St David’s day, and a sports day held in the summer term, also numerous events are held during the year.
+The four houses annually compete in the school's own version of the Eisteddfod, in which there is a day of singing, playing instruments, reciting and numerous other events – held on the nearest Friday to St David’s day, and a sports day held in the summer term.
+Numerous other events are held during the year.

 Musical

 Approximately every 3 years a musical is performed in the local theatre.
 The 2016 musical was called 'Chwarae Cuddio' ('Hide and Seek' in Welsh).
 The 2019 musical 'Rhif 1 Heol Penlan' was staged at the Lyric Theatre between the 20th to the 22nd of November.
 This original musical was about the lively history of the Carmarthen Union Workhouse in 1837.